Afsarsoft/Afsarsoft.github.io/100-drag-drop/ReadMe.txt

-// Compile one file without the need of package.json and tsconfig.json files tsc app.ts --target ESNEXT --watch
+// Compile one file in watch mode without the need of package.json and tsconfig.json files
+//
+tsc app.ts --target ESNEXT -w

 // To create package.json
 npm ini